Test-Time Alignment via Hypothesis Reweighting: Discussion

 \subsubsection{Acknowledgments}

 We thank Benjamin Van Roy for helpful input on formalizing our learning objective.
-We thank Collin Burns, Ruiqi Zhong, Niki Howe, members of the IRIS lab, and anonymous reviewers for discussions and feedback on earlier versions of this work.
+We thank Collin Burns, Ruiqi Zhong, Niki Howe, members of the IRIS lab, and the TMLR reviewers for discussions and feedback on earlier drafts of this work.
 This work was partly supported by OpenAI, KFAS, NSF CAREER award 2237693, and Schmidt Sciences.